“I’ve failed over and over again in my life. And that is why I succeed.” – Michael Jordan

 Tiger Woods started learning golf at a very young age.
-The efforts his father, a US Army Officer, athlete, and golfer in his own right, put into his sons’ learning was tremendous.
+The effort his father, a US Army Officer, athlete, and golfer in his own right, put into his sons’ learning was tremendous.
 Think of the time spent driving to the golf course, golf clubs, instruction fees, green fees, and the proper attire.
 How much did that add up to?
 A lot.

 The Woods family is an extreme example.
 Very few of us will start spending on sports instruction at the age of 2 and continue at the level Tiger’s father did.
 Many of us will seek out ways for our children to learn teamwork, leadership, and get some exercise through sports.